 -- James Baldwin, The Last Interview (1987)

-But Coates must share those voice-of-the-year honors with the person he is most often compared to.
-The comparisons most likely would have happened whether or not Toni Morrison stated it quite this plainly on the book’s back cover: “I’ve been wondering who might fill the intellectual void that plagued me after James Baldwin died.
-Clearly it is Ta-Nehisi Coates… This is required reading.”
+But Coates must share those voice-of-the-year honors with the person to whom he is the most often compared.
+The comparisons most likely would have happened whether or not Toni Morrison stated it quite this plainly on the book's back cover: “I've been wondering who might fill the intellectual void that plagued me after James Baldwin died.
+Clearly, it is Ta-Nehisi Coates… This is required reading."